Becoming a Master Crafter

 Clay is the basis of making simple pottery, and it is the main ingredient used to create fine porcelain.
 As with any advance toward mastery of a craft, the beginning crafter must learn about the composition of clay before they can create porcelain pieces.
 These pieces must have a smoother texture and be fired at higher kiln temperatures, and the amount of kaolin in the clay is the deciding factor.
 Learning how to choose clay for a final product is the basis of craft advancement.

-There are many pottery crafters who have long admired English fine bone china, and some of them will practice their craft long enough to be able to create their own bone china pieces.
+There are many pottery crafters who have long admired English fine bone china, and some of them will practice their craft long enough to be able to create their own bone china pieces such as fine bone china mugs.
 They must learn how to combine bone ash with high kaolin clay to create their pieces.
 If they do not use enough bone, the piece will not have the desired translucence and strength they seek.